 As specialists in the field of brain injuries, our firm knows that the symptoms and signs of a traumatic brain injury (TBI) can be very subtle.
 Symptoms following a TBI may not become apparent until days or even weeks after the injury occurred.
 In some cases, the symptoms may be overlooked altogether as victims may appear to be healthy, even though cerebrally that may not be the case at all.
 The Centers for Disease Control (CDC) estimates that a minimum of 5.3 million Americans, or approximately 2% of the U.S. population, need long-term care to help perform daily living activities as the result of a TBI.
 TBI can cause a wide range of intellectual and emotional changes that impact thinking, language, emotions and sensations.
 TBI also known to cause epilepsy as well as increase the risk for neurological conditions such as Alzheimer’s disease, Parkinson’s disease, and other brain diseases.

 We know the tremendous damage that brain injuries can cause.
-Our attorneys don’t take each case as “just another case.”
+Our brain injury lawyers in Boston, Massachusetts don’t take each case as “just another case.”
 We fight aggressively for our brain injury clients, to secure the maximum financial compensation they are entitled to.
 If you or a family member has suffered from a brain injury, the first – and critically most important step -- is to seek appropriate medical care at a hospital or emergency room.
 Second, contact our office for a FREE INITIAL CONSULTATION, by calling us at (781) 320-0062 or (617) 285-3600, or click here to send us a confidential email.
 We will respond promptly to your call or email about your brain injury.
 If necessary, we can travel to your hospital, nursing home or private home, to help assess your legal options.
 All of our brain injury cases are taken on a contingency fee basis, which means that you will pay absolutely NO LEGAL FEES unless we win your brain injury case.